DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 module.exports = RegisterController
 ```

-Here, we got the user form input values, hashed the password and saved the user's details.
-Now try to register a user and log in, everything should work perfectly!
+Here, we got the user form input values, hashed the password, and saved the user's details.
+Now try to register a user and log in.
+Everything should work perfectly!

 _Page with list of GOT Characters_
 ![List of GOT Characters](https://cdn.auth0.com/blog/blog/got.png)

 ## Using the Auth Middleware

 Middlewares provide a convenient mechanism for filtering HTTP requests entering your application.
-For example, **AdonisJs** includes a middleware that verifies the user of your application is authenticated.
-If the user is not authenticated, the middleware will redirect the user to the login screen.
-However, if the user is authenticated, the middleware will allow the request to proceed further.
+For example, **AdonisJs** includes a middleware that verifies that the user of your application has been authenticated.
+If the user has not been authenticated, the middleware will redirect the user to the login screen.
+However, if the user has been authenticated, the middleware will allow the request to proceed further.
 The `app/Http/Kernel.js` contains a listing of the available middleware.

 Let's check out how the `auth` middleware works.